Extinction Level Event 2: The Wrath of God

-Extinction Level Event 2: The Wrath of God is the tenth studio album by American rapper Busta Rhymes.
-The album features guest appearances from Kendrick Lamar, Mariah Carey, Anderson .Paak, Q-Tip, Rick Ross, Mary J. Blige, Rapsody, Ol' Dirty Bastard, Rakim, Pete Rock, Vybz Kartel, Bell Biv DeVoe, M.O.P., Nikki Grier, Chris Rock, and Louis Farrakhan.
+Extinction Level Event 2: The Wrath of God is the tenth studio album by American rapper Busta Rhymes, published on October 30, 2020.
+The album features guest appearances from Eminem, Kendrick Lamar, Mariah Carey, Anderson .Paak, Q-Tip, Rick Ross, Mary J. Blige, Rapsody, Ol' Dirty Bastard, Rakim, Pete Rock, Vybz Kartel, Bell Biv DeVoe, M.O.P., Nikki Grier, Chris Rock, and Louis Farrakhan.
 It is a sequel to 1998's E.L.E.
-(Extinction Level Event): The Final World Front, and his first studio album since 2012's Year Of The Dragon.
+(Extinction Level Event): The Final World Front, and his first studio album since 2012's Year of the Dragon.

-The album was met with generally favorable reviews.
-The album debuted at number seven on the US Billboard 200 chart, earning 38,000 album-equivalent units in its first week.
+Extinction Level Event 2: The Wrath of God was met with generally favorable reviews and debuted at number seven on the US Billboard 200 chart, earning 38,000 album-equivalent units in its first week.

 Background

 Busta Rhymes first announced the album in 2013.
 Over the course of 2014, Busta Rhymes continued to do interviews promoting the album, and released the singles "Twerk It" featuring Nicki Minaj, "Thank You" featuring Q-Tip, Lil Wayne and Kanye West, and "Calm Down" featuring Eminem.
 Despite the heavy promotion around this time, promotion for the album ceased completely in July 2014, when it was announced that Rhymes had amicably departed Cash Money Records.

 The album was announced once again on August 17, 2020, via a YouTube video starring Chris Rock.
 It released officially on October 30, 2020.
-The "Reloaded" version of the album released on November 2, 2020, featuring three brand new tracks and the previously-released 2014 single "Calm Down" with Eminem.
+The "Reloaded" version of the album released on November 2, 2020, featuring three brand new tracks and the previously released 2014 single "Calm Down" with Eminem.
 An official deluxe edition was also released later that month on November 27, 2020, not only featuring the bonus tracks from the Reloaded reissue, but also four more extra tracks, including a remix of "Czar" with new verses by M.O.P. and rapper CJ.